FrancescoCeruti/linux-show-player/README.md

     # git clone https://github.com/FrancescoCeruti/linux-show-player
     # pip install --pre linux-show-player/

-to install the latest development version from git.

-**Notice that the git version may be unstable and/or contains unfished features.**
+to install the latest development version from git **(May be unstable and/or contains unfished features)**.

 ### Usage